codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/migrating-from-app-center.md

 | `Dependency caching`            |    ❌       |      ✅        |

-* CodePush will continue standalone, so users can continue using the feature by App Center.
-Alternatively, Codemagic can be integrated with Expo Application Services (EAS update).
 * Codemagic allows you to integrate with Sentry and Firebase Crahslytics for analytics and uploading debug symbols

 {{<notebox>}}